LoupVaillant/Monocypher/README.md

 Customisation
 -------------

-Monocypher has two preprocessor flags: `ED25519_SHA512` and `BLAKE2_NO_UNROLLING`, which are activated by compiling monocypher.c with the options `-DED25519_SHA512` and `-DBLAKE2_NO_UNROLLING` respectively.
+Monocypher has optional compatibility with Ed25519.
+To have that, add `ed25519.h` and `ed25519.h` provided in `src/optional` to your project.

-The `-DED25519_SHA512` option is a compatibility feature for public key signatures.
-The default is EdDSA with Curve25519 and Blake2b.
+If you're using the makefile, define the `USE_ED25519` variable to link it to monocypher.a and monocypher.so:

-Activating the option replaces it by Ed25519 (EdDSA with Curve25519 and SHA-512).
-When this option is activated, you will need to link the final program with a suitable SHA-512 implementation.
-You can use the `sha512.c` and `sha512.h` files provided in `src/optional`.
-The makefile does this linking automatically whenever the `$CFLAGS` variable contains the `-DED25519_SHA512` option.
-For instance:
+    $ make USE_ED25519=true

-    $ make CFLAGS="-O2 -DED25519_SHA512"
+Monocypher also has the `BLAKE2_NO_UNROLLING` preprocessor flag, which is activated by compiling monocypher.c with the `-DBLAKE2_NO_UNROLLING` option.

 The `-DBLAKE2_NO_UNROLLING` option is a performance tweak.
 By default, Monocypher unrolls the Blake2b inner loop, because doing so is over 25%